ondat/documentation/docs/operations/rwx.md

  kubectl get deployments.apps --namespace=ondat-files-squash-mode
  ```

-1. When you review the [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) in the `ondat-files-squash-mode` namespace, will notice that there is an [NFS Ganesha](https://github.com/nfs-ganesha/nfs-ganesha) service that exposes the PVC as a shared filesystem - in addition, provides the `clusterIP` address of the service and the default NFS port of >> `2049/TCP`.
+1. When you review the [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) in the `ondat-files-squash-mode` namespace, you will notice that there is an [NFS Ganesha](https://github.com/nfs-ganesha/nfs-ganesha) service that exposes the PVC as a shared filesystem - in addition, provides the `clusterIP` address of the service and the default NFS port of >> `2049/TCP`.

  ```bash
  # Check the service created under the "ondat-files-squash-mode" namespace.